T.W. Ness History

 Mr. Ness has also furnished Messrs.
 Walker, and Sons & Co. of Walkerville, Ont., with a large number of Standard Telephones for their exchange (Hardware Merchandising 1893)

 A photo of the Electrical Exhibit sent to Chicago by T. W. Ness of Montreal, is circulating among the trade.
 Besides a number of annunciators, a complete telephone switchboard is also shown.
 The principal exhibit, however is a display of telephones, which will be exceptionally interesting at the present time, owing to the patents expiring on them in the United States.
 Main Line Telephones, suitable for 200 miles use, are shown, receivers, Blake and Carbon Transmitters, etc. The warehouse telephones form a prominent feature, as these instruments are now largely used in factories and offices.
-With this system there is no central exchange required, each telephone having it’s own switchboard, and being able to communicate with any or all of the others.
+With this system there is no central exchange required, each telephone having its own switchboard, and being able to communicate with any or all of the others.
 These are fully described in a new illustrated catalogue which will be send free to applicants.

 The Canadian Pacific Railway Company have ordered from Mr. T. W. Ness several large annunciators, which are now in course of construction.